Scott Rasmussen: Early life and education

-Career

-ESPN
+Founding of ESPN

-In 1978, Rasmussen partnered with his father, Bill, to form an exclusively sports-devoted 24-hour cable television network.
-The network was initially named "Entertainment and Sports Programming Network," but was changed to "ESPN" to shorten its length.
-Five years later, the Rasmussen's ownership stake in ESPN was bought out by Texaco, who thereafter sold ESPN to ABC for $237 million.
+In 1978, Rasmussen and his father, Bill Rasmussen, founded ESPN.
+They came up with the idea on August 16, 1978, and went on the air on September 7, 1979.
+In between, they obtained broadcast rights to a wide range of NCAA sports events, obtained funding from Getty Oil, and signed Anheuser-Busch to what was then the largest advertising contract in cable television history.
+Five years later, the Rasmussens' ownership stake in ESPN was bought out by Texaco, who thereafter sold ESPN to ABC for $237 million.
 They went on to found the Enterprise Radio Network.
 Rasmussen and his father later had a falling out over what Rasmussen called unspecified "differences."